-A new Health and Care UK visa is to launch on 4 August 2020.
-Aimed at foreign medical workers; it offers a fast-tracked process for applicants who are currently applying for roles in 18 medical occupations which are in shortage in the UK.
+The new Health and Care UK visa will launch on 4 August 2020.
+It targets foreign medical workers and offers a fast-track application process.
+This applies to applicants for 18 medical occupations currently in shortage in the UK.

 2112 – Biological scientists and biochemists